Ahlam93/Ahlam-Website/README.md

       <img src="https://st2.depositphotos.com/1032577/5312/i/380/depositphotos_53128333-stock-photo-about-me-sign.jpg" class="card-img-top" alt="...">
       <div class="card-body">
         <h5 class="card-title">About Me</h5>
-        <p class="card-text">My Name is Ahlam, I'm living in KSA and last year I discovered my passion for data analysis so I enrolled in this course to improve my analysis skills.</p>
+        <p class="card-text">My Name is Ahlam, I'm living in KSA,
+I hold a bachelor's degree in information technology and have gained experience in various fields, including customer service, project management, and sales.
+Recently, while working in sales and utilizing the Excel program for quarterly sales analysis, I became intrigued by the field of data analysis.
+This curiosity led me to delve deeper into researching the techniques and tools used in data analysis.
+As a result, I decided to enroll in a course to further develop my skills in this area.
+My professional goal is to refine my expertise in data analysis to enhance my current role and pursue opportunities as a junior data analyst..</p>
       </div>
       <div class="card-footer">
         <small class="text-body-secondary">Last updated 3 mins ago</small>